asterics/asterics-docs.js/packages/@asterics-docs/vuepress-theme-docs/README.md

 Afterwards you need to perform the desired changes within the files inside `docs/`.
 When saving changes inside those files, a new build is triggered and the content displayed in the browser is updated, automatically.

 After finishing editing the files, you need to create a pull request or commit and push your changes to the source repository.
+Please check the [developer guide](/guide/docs.html) for this purpose.

 ## Publishing Updates